jittering/traefik-kop/README.md

       - "BIND_IP=192.168.1.75"
 ```

-Then add labels to your target service:
+Then add the usual labels to your target service:

 ```yml
 services: